ArianFarzin/Todo-List/README.md

 # 📝 Todo List

-A simple and clean todo list web application built with vanilla JavaScript, HTML, and CSS.
+A simple and clean todo list bulid with JavaScript, HTML, and CSS.

 ## ✨ Features